 Chuck Watson, chairman and chief executive of Dynegy, said “We are fully committed to the merger with Enron to create the leading energy company in the U.S. With this capital commitment from Dynegy and Enron’s lead banks, we have full confidence that Enron’s business partners will maintain trading relationships with Enron.
 To that end, Dynegy will continue to remain one of Enron’s largest trading partners and execute on full and open terms.”

 As part of the agreement in principle, Enron, Dynegy, J.P.
-Morgan Chase & Co. and Citigroup will work with other lenders to restructure the debt maturities and extend the repayment schedule to both Enron and the merged company until after the closing of the transaction.
+Morgan Chase & Co. and Citigroup will work with Enron’s other lenders to restructure Enron’s debt maturities and extend the repayment schedule to both Enron and the merged company until after the closing of the transaction.
 This will provide Enron and the new merged company with financial flexibility, liquidity and support for the company’s trading operations and bolster Enron’s working capital.
+[In light of the condition discussed in the last paragraph, it will be important to get a quote from one of the banks about the chances for success.
+Perhaps: “We believe the interests of Enron and its lenders are aligned in this restructuring effort and that it can be successfully completed in the next few {days/weeks}.” -- similar to the quote in last week’s release from Jimmy Lee]

 Enron Chairman and Chief Executive Kenneth L. Lay said “the credit agreement gives counter-parties and customers financial assurance and will allow the company continue to be a major player in the energy trading business.”